Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 In language that could have been copy-and-pasted from Iran - actually, that’s almost everything he says - Hickey frequently rails about how the US and Israel are the head of an evil Western system of colonialism that is subjugating Muslims and other oppressed people globally.

-So beyond the endlessly hatred of America and the frequent derogatory references to Americans as ‘yanks’, were Hickey ever to decide that Las Vegas might be a fun place to visit, his assiduous efforts to document his own merry interactions with terrorists might cause a spot of bother should he ever be asked to fill out a TSA form that asks:
+So beyond the endless hatred of America and the frequent derogatory references to Americans as ‘yanks’, were Hickey ever to decide that Las Vegas might be a fun place to visit, his assiduous efforts to document his own merrymaking with terrorists might cause a spot of bother should he ever be asked to fill out a TSA form that asks:

 “Have you ever or do you intend to provide financial assistance or other support to terrorists or terrorist organizations?”

-I know that these are far less appealling destinations for Tadhg than Semnan and Arak but .. just thought I’d save a wasted trip to the airport.
+I know that these are far less appealing destinations for Tadhg than Semnan and Arak (the latter known for its heavy water facilities) but .. just thought I’d save a wasted trip to the airport and back.

 The Anti-Zionist’s Guide to Antisemitism

-Besides describing every possible ill to Israel but galvanizing most of his rhetoric around the idea that Israel is the world’s greatest Israel and needs to be eliminated, Tadhg’s favorite online pursuits include explaining to Jews how Zionism is actually totally different to Judaism and therefore denying self-determination to (only) Jews is therefore totally okay.
+Beyond ascribing virtually every possible ill in the world to Israel but galvanizing most of his rhetoric around the idea that Israel is the world’s greatest problem and needs to be eliminated, Tadhg’s favorite online pursuits include explaining to Jews how Zionism is actually totally different to Judaism and therefore denying self-determination to (only) Jews is therefore totally okay.

 Fact 1: His Comedic Repetoire Is Essentially Limited To Skits Which Are Actually Propaganda And Hate Speech

-Even if you found the steady stream of race-bating and one-sided takes illuminating, I’m not sure how they’re supposed to be humorousin the way that you’d get a good laugh out of them after an exhausting day as an Israel-hating keyboard warrior.
+Even if you found the steady stream of race-bating and one-sided takes illuminating, I’m not sure how they’re supposed to be humorous in the conventional sense of the word.
+Like in the way that you might get a good laugh out of them after an exhausting day as an Israel-hating keyboard warrior.

-But speaking of chutzpah: Tadhg - whose main contribution to comedy will probably be remembered as how to weaponise it - finds time to critique the poor comedic skills of … you guessed it … Israelis:
+But speaking of chutzpah: Tadhg - whose main contribution to comedy will probably be remembered as finding inventive ways to brand propaganda as it - finds time to critique the poor comedic skills of … you guessed it … those darned Israelis:

 During a regular anti-Israel media trawl (conducted once every three minutes), Tadhg encountered a video imitating an Israeli airstrike on an Iranian broadcaster and uses the clip as evidence of how (all) Israelis suffer from “mass psychosis” and (thus) can’t understand why they are so reviled:

-For what its worth: The Israeli kids’ videos aren’t my cup of tea either, but the critique is still a bit rich coming from a guy whose idea of comedy is comparing the butchering of Israeli civilians on October 7th to being … wait for it … “stung by a bee.”
+For what its worth: The Israeli kids’ videos aren’t my cup of tea either.
+But the charge of poor comedic taste is still a bit rich coming from a guy whose idea of comedy is comparing the butchering of Israeli civilians on October 7th to being … wait for it … “stung by a bee.” and who once paraded around his native Cork trying to goad passers-by into condemning Hamas.
+The latter was intended to discredit the fact that Israelis often ask their interlocutors to condemn Hamas.

 And you know … the “all Israelis” thing is a bit grating, Tadhg.

-A reaction to Ireland’s prodigious efforts to isolate and criticise Israel is that, here in Israel, the image of Ireland has shifted from “idyllic place with friendly people” to “does travel insurance cover injury from a gang wielding pitchforks if they find out I’m from Israel!?”
+A reaction to Ireland’s prodigious efforts to isolate and criticise Israel is that, here in Israel, the image of Ireland has shifted from “idyllic place with friendly people” (Ireland once ranked as the most popular tourist destination for Israelis; attitudes have soured so much since that a route was shelved after less than a year) to “does travel insurance cover injury from a gang wielding pitchforks if they find out I’m from Israel!?”

 “Some people have been saying it’s disproportionate,” says Hickey’s shrill personification of an Israeli (who bears the subtitle “still the victim” - that Jews are perpetually “playing the victim card”, a favorite allegation of antisemites, is a staple in Hickey’s repertoire).